pojntfx/networked-linux-memsync/docs/notes.md

 - On the source, the same checksum calculation process is run, and compared against the checksums that were sent over (matching block identification)
 - Once the changed blocks are known, the source sends over the offset of each block and the changed block's data to the destination
 - When a block is received, the destination writes the chunk to the specified offset, reconstructing the file
-- Once one polling interval is done, the process begins again
+- Once one polling interval is done, the process begins again[@xiao2018rsync]

 ### File Systems In Userspace (FUSE)